hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

       which would otherwise be visible as excessive darkening.

 IOR Level
-   Adjustment to the IOR to increase or decrease intensity of the specular layer.
+   Adjustment to the :term:`IOR` to increase or decrease intensity of the specular layer.
    0.5 means no adjustment, 0 removes all reflections, 1 doubles them at normal incidence.

    This input is designed for conveniently texturing the IOR and amount of specular